Last Updated on February 24, 2021 by Editor

 Kykuit as Art Museum

-This illusion of grandeur was Bosworth’s calling card, and is what most visitors come to see.
-Open May-early Nov.
-Thus-Sun, Timed tours only start at 9:45, $40 for 3 hour Grand Tour, $25 for 2 ¼ hour Tour.
+This illusion of grandeur was Bosworth’s calling card and is what most visitors come to see.
+Open May through early November.

-The Rose Window over the alter was created by another notable artist, Henri Matisse.
+The Rose Window over the altar was created by another notable artist, Henri Matisse.
 Plan on at least 30 minutes here and take the tour.
 It’s a wonder more people don’t know about this place.
-Be aware, this is an active Church so Church events take precedent.
-Open April – Dec.
-Wed-Mon, 11-5, Sat 10-5, Sun 3-5, $7.
+Be aware, that this is an active Church so Church events take precedence.

 The best of the best play here, be they musicians – Squeeze, Loretta Lynn, Marshall Tucker Band – or comedians – Jackie Mason just to name a few.
 Right on Main Street, within steps of great restaurants, this venue has been growing in popularity over the last few years.

-Occupied by empire-builder, Jay Gould in the late 1800’s, this Gothic Revival mansion is separated from the Hudson by forest laced with hiking trails and provides great views of the brand spankin’ new Tappan Zee Bridge.
-Tours May-Dec, Fri-Sun 10-4, $18.
+Occupied by empire-builder, Jay Gould in the late 1800s, this Gothic Revival mansion is separated from the Hudson by a forest laced with hiking trails and provides great views of the brand spankin’ new Cuomo Bridge (aka the Tappan Zee.)

 First built in 1872 in the form of a Roman temple, The Octagon House has been expanded over the years.
-In 1978, preservation architect, Joseph Pell Lombardi, purchased the home, and has restored the grounds and home to its original appearance.
-Though the home is full of Victorian-era treasures, visiting the interior of the dome itself if worth the price of entry.
+In 1978, preservation architect, Joseph Pell Lombardi, purchased the home and restored the grounds and home to its original appearance.
+Though the home is full of Victorian-era treasures, visiting the interior of the dome itself is worth the price of entry.
 Though in private hands, the Octagon House, just a few miles from Sleepy Hollow, is open to the public periodically for small-group tours.
-Check website for tour times and cost.

 Why Chinese?
 “Have you seen how many Italian places and bistros there are here?” says Talde, who made his name on Top Chef and other cooking contest shows before opening his seminal restaurant, Talde, in Brooklyn in 2012.
 “There was nothing like this kind of unconventional, upscale Chinese – it was all take-out.”

-The 1840 King Mansion served as private home, and then the boutique inn within Tarrytown House, before Talde got a hold of it and turned four rooms on the main floor into an Art Nouveau-Antebellum-esque restaurant space.
+The 1840 King Mansion served as a private home, and then the boutique inn within Tarrytown House before Talde got a hold of it and turned four rooms on the main floor into an Art Nouveau-Antebellum-esque restaurant space.

-Dine beneath Miro-art ceilings in the glow of dozens of candles – dripping together like wax sandcastles – and the meal become an experience to savor.
+Dine beneath Miro-art ceilings in the glow of dozens of candles – dripping together like wax sandcastles – and the meal becomes an experience to savor.
 And, savor I did.
-The popular dim sum, Dry Aged Beef Pot Stickers ($16), dipped in spicy horseradish mustard, was out of this world.
+The popular dim sum, Dry Aged Beef Pot Stickers, dipped in spicy horseradish mustard, was out of this world.

-And, I couldn’t get enough of one signature – Black Pepper Beef ($30): succulent cubes of crunchy-tender meat lacquered with a hosin/basil sauce.
-Other dishes also hit a high mark for my vegan husband: Wild Mushroom Slippery Noodle ($25), and the vegetarian version of the ordinarily surf and turf Supreme Rice ($25).
+And, I couldn’t get enough of one signature – Black Pepper Beef: succulent cubes of crunchy-tender meat lacquered with a hoisin/basil sauce.
+Other dishes also hit a high mark for my vegan husband: Wild Mushroom Slippery Noodle, and the vegetarian version of the ordinarily surf and turf Supreme Rice.

 As for desserts, one Italian staple, Tiramisu, has infiltrated the menu.
-Talde, of course, made it his own – with Green Tea mocha, Passion Fruit mascarpone, and diced sweet citrus.
-I’m not generally a Tiramisu fan, but I lapped this version up like I’d never be able to get it again.
+Talde, of course, made it his own – with Green Tea mocha, Passion Fruit mascarpone and diced sweet citrus.
+I’m not generally a Tiramisu fan, but I lapped this version up as I’d never be able to get it again.
 But of course I will.
 The next time I visit – with friends.

-“An exhibit, a classroom, a laboratory and a garden,” Blue Hill at Stone Barns in Pocantico Hills incorporates a working farm and acclaimed restaurant (rsvp’s necessary) where “fast food” means from farm or garden to plate with no travel time.
-The farm and casual Blue Hill Café are open to the public W-Sun.
-10:30 to 4:30.
+“An exhibit, a classroom, a laboratory, and a garden,” Blue Hill at Stone Barns in Pocantico Hills incorporates a working farm and acclaimed restaurant (RSVP necessary) where “fast food” means from farm or garden to plate with no travel time.

 Established as a conference center, the Tarrytown House Estate, which encompasses hotel and meeting rooms in several buildings, is fast becoming a chic lodging option for leisure travelers, too, in no small part due to Goosefeather.
 (See Best Restaurants above).